Epoggi/Trento-HH_IoT-Project/README.md

 ## Getting started
 -Clone from this github repository.
 -Install node and npm to your computer.

--Hit 'npm install' at the cloned repository in your chosen cmd.
+-Hit 'npm install' at the cloned repository in terminal.
 -If all went well 'npm start' should start the web application.
 -http://localhost:3000/chart is the operable page.

 ### Prerequisites